aiyogg/go-mega/README.md

 ## Go-Mega

-A common web project using golang.
+A forum built with golang step by step, Did not use any web framework.

+Suitable for novice reference learning.